Note: This essay is a tribute

 were huge compared to those who settled Indonesia, Australia and the South

-was a relatively sophisticated seafaring culture.
+oxen until it was a relatively sophisticated seafaring culture.

-They probably picked it up from trade with mainland cultures and incorporated it into
+They probably picked it up from trade with mainland cultures and incorporated

-animals before they started sailing big time?
+domesticated animals before they started sailing big time?

 Well, its possible that they had food animals, small birds, perhaps larger

-birds, perhaps even the burglar monkeys, using the biological stock available on the island.
+birds, perhaps even the burglar monkeys, using the biological stock available

-necessarily unreasonable.
+but its not necessarily unreasonable.
 Remember that the Apes,

 going by the ruins on Skull Island, were a central part of the culture,

 appearing repeatedly in effigies.
-The other thing to remember is that
+The other thing to remember

 This isn’t just a lousy pyramid or temple.
 The entire centre